ev3dev/ev3dev-buildscripts/README.md

 Want to send your custom kernel to someone so that they can use it?
 Never fear, there is an easy way to do that - using Debian packaging.

-First, we need to change a couple kernel options to add some version info so that our friends will know what kernel they are running.
-Run `./menuconfig` and set the following options:
+First, we want to set a kernel option so that our friends will know what kernel they are running.
+Run `./menuconfig` and set this option:

     General setup --->
-      (-your-name) Local version - append to kernel release [*] Automatically append version information to the version string
+      (-your-name) Local version - append to kernel release

 Make sure to include the '-' prefix in `-your-name` on the _Local version_.
 And, of course, substitute something like your github user name for _your-name_.
-Also, I don't recommend leaving the second option enabled during regular development, otherwise every time you make a commit, you will have to reload the kernel on your EV3 even if you only made changes to modules.

-Now, make sure that your git repo is clean (or your kernel version will say _dirty_).

-    ~/work/ev3dev-kernel $ git status
-    # On branch awesomeness
-    nothing to commit, working directory clean

-Then, we build a Debian package (with a crazy huge file name).
+Then, we build a Debian package.

     ~/work/ev3dev-rootfs $ ./build-kernel deb-pkg KDEB_PACKAGEVERSION=1
     ...
     <lots-of-build-output>
     ...
     ~/work/ev3dev-rootfs $ ls ../*.deb
-    ../linux-headers-3.3.0-ev3dev-00.01.02-your-name-g04254fb_1_armel.deb
-    ../linux-image-3.3.0-ev3dev-00.01.02-your-name-g04254fb_1_armel.deb
+    ../linux-headers-3.3.0-3-ev3dev-your-name_1_armel.deb
+    ../linux-image-3.3.0-3-ev3dev-your-name_1_armel.deb
     ../linux-libc-dev_1_armel.deb

 Now, send the `linux-image-i*` file to your friend with these instructions:

 * Copy the `.deb` file to your EV3
 * Install the package
-* Overwrite the existing uImage file on the FAT partition with the new one
 * Reboot the EV3

 Example: